Michael Jai White and Gillian White Tell Couples How To Find Their Fitness Love Language

 Before the pandemic hit, there was no arguing that it was a challenge for busy couples to find meaningful time in their days to be together.
 Juggling work, the kids and life’s ups and downs really is a lot to handle.
 Date nights become few and far between, and if you’re not already “that couple” who loves to workout, you almost never made it to the gym or made time to sneak in some cardio together.

+Click HERE for more information on how to tune in to the 2020 virtual ESSENCE Festival of Culture on www.essencestudios.com, streaming TWO WEEKENDS in a row from Thursday, June 25 – Sunday, June 28 and Thursday, July 2 – Sunday, July 5.

 Well, now that you have a little more time at home together, why not find your shared fitness groove?
 What can you do together that promotes a healthier longer life together?
 Married actors and fitness enthusiasts Michael Jai White and Gillian White have mastered loving and living their healthiest lives together.
-Today the couple joined the ESSENCE Festival Of Culture’s Wellness House lineup to talk with ESSENCE Relationships and Wellness Director Charli Penn about how to find out which fitness or wellness activity works for you both and why it matters.
+Today the couple joined the first-ever virtual edition of our 2020 ESSENCE Festival Of Culture’s Wellness House lineup to talk with ESSENCE Relationships and Wellness Director Charli Penn about how to find out which fitness or wellness activity works for you both and why it matters.

 Michael has been a black belt since age 12, and when he and Gillian got together, he shared his love for martial arts with her, now she’s on his level and they enjoy doing it together.
 How can you and your boo find your fitness “thing”?
 Start by not attaching negative thoughts to it, say the Whites.